Great Southern Railway (Western Australia): Construction

 The construction of the railway was significant for the development of economic activity in the region and led to the establishment of grain and sheep grazing, along with the development of towns such as Katanning, Broomehill, Tambellup, Cranbrook, Mount Barker and Woodanilling.
+Other small settlements and establishments that had grown up around the mail coach route that the railway replaced, such as Chockerup Inn, were abandoned due to a lack of travellers.

 There was some initial debate over where the railway line should be placed.
 In the end, the link was made from an existing line ending at Beverley because it was the cheapest option.
 This devastated residents of the town of Kojonup, who initially hoped the line would pass through their town and follow the Albany Highway.

 Conversion to diesel

 Steam locomotives were withdrawn from mainline work in Western Australia in 1971 – the process of removing steam from the Great Southern line had serious economic effects upon the towns of Narrogin and Katanning where extensive barracks and services relative to steam operations were closed down after this date.

 Present

 Currently the line is managed by Arc Infrastructure.
 The majority of movements are CBH grain trains out of the Albany and Wagin depots.
-Aurizon currently operates a woodchip train between Albany and Redmond.